 All staff and students must self-screen every day before attending school.
 The province will continue to provide a screening tool for use by all school boards and may update this throughout the school year.
 All staff and students who are experiencing symptoms consistent with COVID-19 as identified in the screening tool, must not attend school and should follow the guidance provided in the screening tool, which may include seeking appropriate medical attention as required, and/or getting tested for COVID-19.

 Parents will be required to provide Confirmation of Daily COVID-19 Screening for their child beginning September 7th to September 17th.
-A Student Screening Log has been given to every student for you to verify their screening.
-Please continue to sign off on this each morning before sending your child to school.
+A Student Screening Log has been put into the front of your child’s agenda for your verify their screening~ please continue to sign off on this each morning before sending your child to school.

 Family Information / Consent Forms